-There are a small percentage of people in the community that are more sensitive to eating dietary cholesterol than other people.
+A small percentage of people are more sensitive to eating dietary cholesterol than others.
 This means that when they eat food containing cholesterol, their LDL (bad) cholesterol levels rise more than other people.
 People who have Type 2 Diabetes, or who have high blood cholesterol should limit their egg consumption to 7 eggs per week.
-If you want to know more about what your cholesterol level is and how to manage it, talk to your doctor or health practitioner.
-Read more about blood cholesterol
+If you want to know what your cholesterol level is and how to manage it, talk to your doctor or health practitioner.